jhu-data-services/interactive-data-vis-shiny/README.md

 ## Description of Files
-- Data: This folder contains raw data files to be used during hands-on activities in the workshop
-- In-ClassScripts: This folder contains code files you will need for the workshop:
-    - [file1]
-    - [file2]
-    - [file3]
 - PresentationMaterials: This folder contains PowerPoint slides and other presentation materials used in the workshop
 - Resources: This folder contains cheatsheets to assist you during the workshop and links to external sources for you to continue your learning

 ## Post-Class Survey
-If you have taken the live webinar for this class, please take this survey: [link name](url)
+If you have taken the live webinar for this class, please take this survey: [Interactive Data Visualization in R with Shiny Survey](https://bit.ly/sh iny-r-vis-survey)

 ## License and Terms of Use